horenbergerb/horenbergerb.github.io/_posts/2020-08-08-modularforms.md

 The implications of Newton's theories had been an extremely popular topic over the last 100 years, and the fact that they so neatly explained the movement of heavenly bodies captivated not just the scientific community, but also many political figures.
 Colleges and dukes alike were willing to pay mathematicians and astronomers (careers which frequently overlapped) to collect astronomical data and determine the orbits of bodies.
 You would have a very happy duke if you discovered an asteroid, named it after the duke, and predicted when it would next be seen in the sky.

 This is all to say that every academic was tempted to dip into the field of astronomy.
 Many of them did.
 On the astronomical playing field of the era one could find Euler, Legendre, Gauss, Poisson, Laplace, Bessel, and Mobius.
-Additionally, many mathematicians were interested in the theoretical problems of determining orbits, such as Jacobi and Abel.
+Additionally, many mathematicians, such as Jacobi and Abel, were interested in the theoretical issues behind astronomical and other physical problems.
 These two figures will be relevant to us later.

-### The Mathematical Context
+### 1.2) The Mathematical Context

-#### Analysis and Transcendental Functions
+#### 1.2a) Analysis and Transcendental Functions

 A number of great mathematical innovations had occurred during the 1600s-1700s.
 One of the most notable was the development of the theory of calculus/analysis, including infinite series.

 We will focus on a particular innnovation related to our upcoming astronomical investigations.
-Mathematicians had long been familiar with the concepts of $\sin{x}$, $\cos{x}$, and $e^x$.
-However, our understanding was limited since we could not connect them to elementary algebraic expressions.
+Mathematicians had long been familiar with the transcendental functions like $\sin{x}$, $\tan{x}$, and $e^x$.
+However, our understanding was limited.
+Particularly, we could not represent them as elementary algebraic expressions.

 This gap was bridged largely by innovations with infinite series and analysis.
 There were two major steps.
-Firstly, for all three of these examples, it was found that their inverses could be expressed as integrals:
+Firstly, for all three of these examples, it was found that their inverses could be expressed as integrals of algebraic expressions:

 <div>
 $$\log(x+1)=\int_{0}^{x}\frac{dt}{1+t}, \quad \text{sin}^{-1}x=\int_{0}^{x}\frac{dt}{\sqrt{1-t^2}}, \quad \text{tan}^{-1}x=\int_{0}^{x}\frac{dt}{1+t^2}$$
 </div>

-Each of these can be expanded into power series.
-The second step, then, is to take the inverse of the power series using Newton's method of series inversion.
-This yields an explicit power series for $\sin{x}$, $\cos{x}$, and $e^x$, which gives a much more tangible perspective on these transcendental functions.
+Each of these integrals can be expanded into power series.
+The second step, then, was to take the inverse of the power series using Newton's method of series inversion.
+This yielded an explicit power series for $\sin{x}$, $\cos{x}$, and $e^x$, which gave a much more tangible perspective on these transcendental functions.
 See 9.5 and 10.2 in *Mathematics and its History* (sources listed below) for more details.

 So in summary, our first contextual point was that analysis was being used to get explicit power series of common transcendental functions by working on their inverse.

 It's also worth keeping in mind that mathematicians generally didn't know whether every integral could be solved in terms of elementary algebra, $\sin{x}$, $\cos{x}$, and $e^x$.
 There was still room to believe that every integral was explicitly solvable, which led mathematicians to be quite interested in integrals that would eventually be proven unsolvable by Liouville around 1830.
 This caused a development in "function theoretic" methods (not functional analysis), meaning the practice of making mathematical statements about functions that don't have an explicit expression.

-#### Complex Numbers
+#### 1.2b) Complex Numbers

 Complex numbers have an extremely long history of being despised and ignored by mathematicians.
 They originated from one of the oldest hobbies of mathematics: solving polynomial equations.
 Since the era of the Babylonians around 1500BC, nerds were solving for $x$ in quadratic equations like $x^2+3x+1=0$.
 I can't tell you why this was so popular, except that this was a natural way to extend intutive geometric problems like the area of a square given the length of its sides.